actionml/harness/commands.md

 # The missing Commands

 It **is** possible to take an existing dataset and reuse it with a new Engine.
-This is done by the `aml engine update <engine-id>` command, which changes parameters the engine uses but does not delete the data.
+This is done by the `harness engine update <engine-id>` command, which changes parameters the engine uses but does not delete the data.
 This only works with Engines of the same type where you are only changing parameters, for example altering the algorithm parameters.
 You cannot create 2 engines that use the same dataset since each may be modifying over the other.

 It **should** be possible to duplicate data to be used with a new engine of the exact same type, possibly differing parameters but is TBD.